 Are There Gluten Substitutions?

 There are many options that can be taken in order to minimize your gluten intake.
 However, every substitution works differently with different forms of breads and grains.
 Unfortunately, finding the perfect combination of ingredients does take time and some effort, but once you know what works and what you prefer, your body will thank you for your attentiveness.
-If you are purchasing gluten free products at the store, pay attention to the other ingredients in order to ensure that you are not replacing one bad ingredient for a slew of other even worse, unnatural ones.
+If you are purchasing gluten free products at the store or a vegan restaurants in San Marcos , pay attention to the other ingredients in order to ensure that you are not replacing one bad ingredient for a slew of other even worse, unnatural ones.
 Simply replacing gluten shouldn’t be the goal, but instead it should be consuming foods that your body can easily digest and be nourished by.
 Here are a few substitutions that can be used in various recipes.